 If your heart feels like baking, but your brain is reminding you it’s 95 degrees out and to consider an ice cream pie, here’s an alternative.
-These cheesecake bars will satisfy the urge to bake, but the end result is a cool and creamy bar cookie you can top with fresh fruit of the season.
+Lemon Cheesecake Squares.
+They’ll satisfy the urge to bake, and the end result is a cool and creamy bar cookie you can top with fresh fruit of the season.
 I used a few berries for this piece, but I’m about to go out and buy more just so I can serve tiny squares of this with big helpings of berries.

 Lemon Cheesecake Squares